Daughters of the Revolution

 The post-show discussions were recorded each night and edited into podcasts which are available as a public resource, along with video footage, on: http://4elements.ie/post-show-discussion-podcasts/

-Based on the performances of Daughters of the Revolution, Kate Harris has been invited to bring the production with the same model of post-show discussions to the Rita Kelly Theatre in the Coombe Women and Infants Hospital (CWIUH) in July 2017.
+Based on the performances of Daughters of the Revolution, Kate Harris has been invited to bring the production with the same model of post-show discussions to the Rita Kelly Theatre in the Coombe Women and Infants Hospital (CWIUH) on 14 and 15 September 2017.

 The process of bringing the performance from a theatre into a healthcare setting has been challenging in terms of contextualizing the project’s artistic aims for a medical institution.
 However, negotiating the concerns, values, and procedures between the artist and the hospital administration has resulted in the project fully reflecting the aims and objectives of both partners and has strengthened the relationship between the artist and hospital.